How to use Kano Model template for product features prioritization and analysis

 The Kano model is used to help teams understand, prioritize and integrate the main categories of customer requirements into the products they develop.
 The Model’s 4 categories (Attractive, Performance, Indifferent, Must-Be) of requirements are classified based on their impact on customer satisfaction and dissatisfaction.
-Knowing what requirements are of most value to the customers, the product team can prioritize them, spending resources wisely.
+Knowing what requirements and performance features are of most value to the customers, the product team can prioritize them, spending resources wisely.

 How to use Kano model